Tutorial: Using sprite sheets in MelonJS

 • Faster startup time — only one file has to be loaded from the server

-• Increased frame rate — MelonJS optimizes the GPU usage and makes your game faster
+• Increased frame rate — melonJS optimizes GPU usage and makes your game faster

 Creating a sprite sheet

-The easiest way to create an optimized sprite sheet is using TexturePacker — available for Windows, MacOS and Linux (Ubuntu):
+The easiest way to create an optimized sprite sheet is using TexturePacker — available for Windows, macOS and Linux.
+You can test it within a 7-day trial period before purchasing a license:

 Selecting your data format

-You should see a screen similar to the one below after you've installed TexturePacker:
+You should see a screen similar to the one below after you've installed and started TexturePacker:

 Selecting your game development framework

-TexturePacker supports a bunch of different game and web development frameworks.
-Start by selecting MelonJS as your Data format .
+TexturePacker supports various game and web development frameworks.
+Start by selecting melonJS as your Framework.

 Adding sprites

-Next add your sprites by dropping the cityscene folder onto the center of TexturePacker.
-All known image formats (such as psd, png, jpg, even swf) inside the folder are added to the sprite sheet automatically.
-New or changed files update the sprite sheet as soon as you re-enter the application.
+Next, add your sprites by dropping the cityscene folder onto the center of TexturePacker.
+All recognized image formats (such as PSD, PNG, JPG, ...) within the folder are automatically added to the sprite sheet.
+New or modified files will update the sprite sheet as soon as you re-enter the application.

 Optimizing your sprite sheet for speed and size

-TexturePacker has already optimized your sprite sheet using Trim .
-You see this below the texture: 85% overdraw .
+Your sprite sheet has already been optimized by TexturePacker, using Trim.
+If you enable Display outlines, you will notice the string "85% overdraw" below the texture.
 The missing 15% are transparent pixels that have been removed.
-They are not needed in the sprite sheet — keeping them would waste memory and require more rendering.
-MelonJS gets the information about the removed pixels through the data file and keeps your animations aligned.
+They are not needed in the sprite sheet — keeping them would waste memory and require more rendering. melonJS gets the information about the removed pixels through the data file and keeps your animations aligned.

-Reduce the file size to improve the download speed of your game by setting Pixel format to INDEXED .
-This enables the pngquant — storing the image as 8 bit indexed png.
+Reduce the file size to improve the download speed of your game by setting Texture format to PNG-8 (indexed).
+This enables the pngquant — storing the image as an 8-bit indexed png.
 This decreases the file size from 383kb to 102kb while keeping the image quality almost identical.
-If you see color bands in gradiens set Dithering to PngQuant High .
+If you see color bands in gradients, set Dithering to PngQuant High.

 Optimized scene with indexed colors, 102kb: Optimized game scene with indexed colors (pngquant)